ypicchi-arm/vectorscan/README.md

 ## Other options

 * `SANITIZE=[address|memory|undefined]` (experimental) Use `libasan` sanitizer to detect possible bugs.
 For now only `address` is tested.
 This will eventually be integrated in the CI.

+## SIMDe options

+* `SIMDE_BACKEND=[On|Off]` Enable SIMDe backend.
+If this is chosen all native (SSE/AVX/AVX512/Neon/SVE/VSX) backends will be disabled and a SIMDe SSE4.2 emulation backend will be enabled.
+This will enable Vectorscan to build and run on architectures without SIMD.
+* `SIMDE_NATIVE=[On|Off]` Enable SIMDe native emulation of x86 SSE4.2 intrinsics on the building platform.
+That is, SSE4.2 intrinsics will be emulated using Neon on an Arm platform, or VSX on a Power platform, etc.

 ## Build